 Weather Protection

-Ten for 10, no question here.
-This jacket set the standard for weather protection in this review.
-Putting this jacket on feels like you're sealing yourself into a bombproof bubble of warm and dry.
-The N100p-X 3L Gore-Tex Pro fabric is extremely burly, offering protection for extended use in severe alpine conditions.
+No question here, this jacket set the standard for weather protection in this review.
+Putting it on feels like you're sealing yourself into a bombproof bubble of warm and dry.
+The N100d 3L Gore-Tex Pro fabric is extremely burly, offering protection for extended use in severe alpine conditions.
 Wow.
 This jacket will keep pace with you on the most exciting ice, mixed, and high alpine routes.
-While we can't top the performance of the Alpha in this category, a few others came close, notably the Arc'teryx Beta AR and the Arc'teryx Alpha FL.

-This is a much stiffer fabric than the rest of the jackets in this review—that's because it's the strongest and most durable, too.
+This is a much stiffer fabric than the rest of the jackets in this review—but it's also one of the strongest and most durable.
 And one would assume that this would come at great cost to mobility.
-However, Arc'teryx has found a way to lighten up a jacket this burly, and streamline the features to keep it simple.
+However, Arc'teryx has found a way to lighten up a jacket and streamline the features to keep it simple.
 Mostly, however, they have seriously dialed in the articulation patterns of hardshell jackets, so even this stiffer material climbs as naturally as you do.
 Arc'teryx utilizes this similar design strategy to make the other impressive jackets in this review.

 Arc'teryx has kept busy, updating their gear in ways we could not have fathomed just a few years ago.
-They continue to lead the charge in technical climbing apparel, setting the bar impressively high.
+They continue to set the bar quite high and lead the charge in technical climbing apparel.
 With this jacket, we were impressed by the breathability to weatherproof ratio.
-You get some serious storm protection, which demands a thicker material, which often makes a jacket feel warmer (it's harder for your body heat to pump moisture out of a thicker jacket, generally), but they've lightened this severe-weather jacket enough that we still enjoyed wearing it on cold ski tours and especially on cold, long ice climbs.
+Serious storm protection demands a thicker material, which often makes a jacket feel warmer, but they've lightened this severe-weather jacket enough that we still enjoyed wearing it on cold ski tours and especially on cold, long ice climbs.
 Outstanding.

 Weight

-At 10 ounces, this is still only a mid-weight jacket in this review.
+This is a mid-weight jacket.
 For the amount of storm protection you get out of it, this is a truly mind-boggling feat.
 Nice work, Arc'teryx.
-This jacket is stunningly lightweight for what it is.
-If lightweight is your first priority, we love the Arc'teryx's Beta SL Hybrid and Beta AR.
+This jacket is stunningly lightweight for what it offers.

 Simple, streamlined, clean—everything we have come to expect from Arc'teryx.
 This jacket has Napoleon pockets high above your harness, which are essentially like a pair of chest pockets.
 These unzip from closer to your center line, and the pocket falls away toward your sides.
-These are not handwarmer style pockets—you don't need those when you're wearing gloves.
 This style of pocket is excellent for keeping navigation tools and small snacks very readily accessible.
 Awesome.

 There is also an internal zippered chest pocket.
 All these chest pockets make our hearts swoon.
-This jacket also has some details for the style of climbing you're likely to be doing in it: the adjustable hem has oversized buttons that allow you to adjust the waist tightness easily with gloves; the same story for two of the four adjustment points on the hood.
+This jacket also has some thoughtful details that help with ease of use: the adjustable hem has oversized buttons that allow you to adjust the waist tightness easily with gloves; the same story for two of the four adjustment points on the hood.

 Pit zips ensure that you can maintain the right temperature and ventilation, and the hood brim and cinch keeps precipitation out of your face.
 Lightweight velcro cinches the cuffs, and the sleeves are just a little bit bigger to ensure ease of climbing when wearing more insulating layers underneath.
-The more extended torso length provides a good fit under your harness and extra protection from the storm.
-We also liked the shoulder zipper pocket, that's cool for those who ski or ride at stormy places with electronic lift tickets.
+The longer torso length provides a good fit under your harness and extra storm protection.
+We also liked the shoulder zipper pocket, which is great for those who ski or ride at stormy places with RFID lift tickets.